View of the canyonlands, looking northeast toward the Six Shooter Peaks

 Long tunnel like rock shelf, on the way to Cave Spring.
 Note the abundance of vegitation

-The buttes both provide shade and collect water, allowing these plants to thrive in what is otherwise inhospitable desert.
+both provide shade and collect water, allowing these plants to thrive in what is otherwise inhospitable desert.

 Modern hikers are far from the first people to notice the vegetation.
 Early cowboys